ddiaz164/Traffic_Accidents_US/README.md

 <img src="https://github.com/ddiaz164/capstone_1/blob/master/images/sev_cond.png" width="350" height="200"><img src="https://github.com/ddiaz164/capstone_1/blob/master/images/sev_traffic.png" width="350" height="200"><img src="https://github.com/ddiaz164/capstone_1/blob/master/images/sev_time.png" width="200" height="300">

-The dataset defines severity on how much of an impact the accident had on traffic (scale of 1-4).
+The dataset defines severity as how much of an impact the accident had on traffic (scale of 1-4).
 Thus I expected to see snow and freezing as top candidates for weather conditions and junctions being the leading device on these severity charts.
 However, with the time of day graph, I expected to see daytime severity as higher than night since there would not be a lot of traffic at nighttime.
 I predict this finding has to do with nighttime accidents not receiving the same kind of attention and therefore would take longer to clear.

 ### Statistically Different?
 I had these severity averages that were all seemingly different but were somewhat close to each other.
 So I decided to perform statistical tests on each and compare them to the average severity of the entire data.